willothy/picom/README.md

 > NOTE (willothy) <br>
 > This is maintained for personal use only, and I make no guarantees about its stability.
 > However, it is pretty cool and has functioning animations.
+> Docs have not been updated at all by me.

+Changes I (willothy) have made:

+- Ported some fixes over from [compfy](https://github.com/allusive-dev/compfy)
+- Hacked around to fix some animation issues

+Changes I am considering:

+- Moving configuration to JSON or Lua (likely Lua, because I could also use it to do simple stuff over FFI)
+- Moving to either Cmake or the Zig build system (unlikely, I hate messing with C build systems)
+- Porting some of this to Zig, Go or Rust (if I have time, this could be fun - probably would use Rust)

 __picom__ is a compositor for X, and a [fork of Compton](History.md).